Bleeding heart tetra: Description

 The bleeding heart tetra has a maximum standard length of 6.1 cm.
 The overall colour of the body varies and may be beige, orange or a silvery pale purple.
 A distinguishing feature is the crimson spot on the flanks.
 In adults there is a longitudinal white stripe along most of the anal fin.
-Males debvelop longer fins than females and tend to be slimmer.
+Males develop longer fins than females and tend to be slimmer.

 Distribution and habitat

-The bleeding heart tetra is found in South America in the western part of the Amazon basin in Brazil, Colombia and Peru.
-It is found in floodplains and large tributaries where the water varies from clear to slightly stained.
+The bleeding heart tetra is found in the western part of the Amazon basin in Brazil, Colombia and Peru.
+It is found in floodplains and large tributaries, where the water varies from clear to slightly stained.

 Utilisation

-The bleeding heart tetra is one of the most popular fishes in the aquarium trade; however, almost all the fis featuring in that trade are captive bred.
+The bleeding heart tetra is one of the most popular fishes in the aquarium trade, and almost all the fish featuring in that trade are captive-bred.